soundpress/RulesOfNYC/docs/c19/index.rst

    (36) Bicycle racks.

       (i) Standard.
-All bicycle racks shall be installed in compliance with the general conditions set forth in 34 RCNY § 7-06 of this title.
+All bicycle racks shall be installed in compliance with the general conditions set forth in 34 RCNY § 7-06.
 A request that adheres to minimum clearances may nonetheless be denied by the Department if the bicycle rack would interfere with the safe passage of pedestrians.

       (ii) Annual rate. $25

-   (37) Any improvement that has been certified by a New York State Licensed Professional Engineer as a component of a flood mitigation system as defined in 34 RCNY § 2-10 of this title.
+   (37) Any improvement that has been certified by a New York State Licensed Professional Engineer as a component of a flood mitigation system as defined in 34 RCNY § 2-10.

       (i) Standard.